sociocom/MedNERN-CR-JA/README.md

 Normalization will add the `norm` attribute to the output XML tags.
 This attribute can be empty if a normalized form of the term is not found.

-The provided disease normalization dictionary (`dictionaties/disease_dict.csv`) is based on the [Manbyo Dictionary](https://sociocom.naist.jp/manbyo-dic-en/) and provides normalization to the standard ICD code for the diseases.
+The default disease normalization dictionary (`dictionaties/disease_dict.csv`) is based on the [Manbyo Dictionary](https://sociocom.naist.jp/manbyo-dic-en/) and provides normalization to the standard ICD code for the diseases.

 The default drug dictionary (`dictionaties/drug_dict.csv`) is based on the [Hyakuyaku Dictionary](https://sociocom.naist.jp/hyakuyaku-dic-en/).

+**NOTE:**Those files are not provided in this github to prevent issues with git LFS.
+Please download them from either the links above or the HuggingFace repository.

 The dictionary is a CSV file with three columns: the first column is the surface form term and the third column contain its standard form.
 The second column is not used.